 Keep References Updated While Job Searching

 Determine what positions you are applying for and interviewing for.
-This way, your recommendations will be able to tailor their responses to meet the requirements of the particular jobs for which you’re interviewing.
+This way, your recommendation contacts can tailor their responses to meet the requirements of the jobs you’re interviewing for.

 Review Your Skills, Qualifications, and Accomplishments

 Accurately determine and assess your relevant skills, qualifications, accomplishments, and the value you can bring to a company.
-Make sure your resume makes an excellent first impression and focuses on your relevant outstanding credentials and qualifications that target the position.
+Ensure your resume makes an excellent first impression and focuses on your appropriate outstanding credentials and qualifications that target the position.

 Take control of your career destiny by implementing a few positive changes.
-Some of the above suggestions may seem like little things, but they should not be overlooked.
-Sometimes it is the little things you do while job searching that matter the most.
+Some of the above suggestions seem like little things but should not be overlooked.
+Sometimes, the little things you do while job searching matter the most.
 Don’t forget to recharge your energy as needed.

-Seeking professional help from a resume writing service, like ours is advised.
-I know what needs to be included on a resume or curriculum vitae (CV) for jobs in a variety of different industries.
-If you’d like some assistance with preparing your resume for a job search, we’d be happy to help!
+Seeking professional help from a resume writing service like ours is advised.
+I know what needs to be included on a resume or curriculum vitae (CV) for jobs in various industries.
+If you’d like assistance preparing your resume for a job search, we’d be happy to help!

 Your imagination only limits the avenues of job hunting!